 What have you done so far?

-With our partners, we completed a forest inventory of the Caroline Lake Preserve, and then we used a computer model to evaluate the risks the forest could face in the future under different climate scenarios.
-Using that information, we developed a variety of actions we are taking to enhance forest resilience under a wide range of future climate conditions.
+Using a detailed forest inventory and a computer model to evaluate the risks the forest could face in the future under different climate scenarios, we generated a variety of management actions to enhance forest resilience under a wide range of future climate conditions.

-How will TNC know if it is successful and how long will it take?
+How will TNC know if it is successful, and how long will it take?

-Our Caroline Lake project is part of a larger effort to help forest managers take the available information on forest vulnerability to climate change and use it to meet their specific, on-the-ground forest management needs.
-Caroline Lake is one of several demonstration projects that provide real-world examples for forest managers of how climate change information has been integrated into forest management.
+Our Caroline Lake project is part of a larger effort to help forest managers access current information on forest vulnerability related to climate change and use it to meet their specific, on-the-ground forest management needs.
+Caroline Lake Preserve is one of several demonstration projects that provide real-world examples for forest managers of how climate change information has been integrated into forest management.
 You can find a summary of the Caroline Lake adaptation demonstration project on the NIACS Climate Change Response Framework website.